Syphilis

 - RPR (rapid plasma reagin)

-In people with primary syphilis or latent syphilis, these indirect tests do not always work.
+In people with primary syphilis or latent syphilis, these tests may not always work.
 If syphilis is suspected but the test produces a negative result, the Public Health Agency of Canada (PHAC) recommends that doctors repeat the test several weeks later and also consider using tests that look specifically for antibodies to T. pallidum.
 These tests include:

 - treponemal enzyme immunoassay (EIA)